Fluxie/bistest/README.md

 ## Algorithms

 ### Linear search
-The members of the set are stored in an array in arbitrary order.
+The set members of the set are stored in an array in arbitrary order.
 The membership is tested by scanning the whole memberhip array.

 [Linear search](https://en.wikipedia.org/wiki/Linear_search)

 ### Binary search
-The members of the set are stored in a sorted array.
+The set members of the set are stored in a sorted array.
 The memberhip is tested with a binary search from the array.

 [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm)